-The approaching autumn can definitely put a damper on your well-being.
+Autumn can definitely put a damper on your well-being.
 Days get shorter.
 Days get colder.
-Yeah, we gain an hour when the clocks fall back, but that means it’ll be dark when a lot of us are getting off work, which can be a bummer.
+Sure, we gain an hour when the clocks fall back, but that means it’ll be dark when a lot of us are getting off work, which can be a bummer.
 Stay healthy this fall with these wellness tips.

 Be Prepared For The Time Change

-A week for the clocks fall back on November 7, try going to bed and waking up 15 minutes later.
+A week before the clocks fall back on November 6, try going to bed and waking up 15 minutes later.

 Don't Forget Time Change

-Daylight saving time ends on November 7th (the first Sunday of the month), when clocks are moved back an hour at 2 a.m. local daylight time (so they will then read 1 a.m. local standard time).
+Daylight saving time ends on November 6th, when clocks are moved back an hour at 2 a.m. local time (so they will then read 1 a.m.

 Keeping yourself hydrated can increase energy and fight off fatigue.